7 Minimalist Family Blogs That Are Living Clutter-Free and Happy With Kids

 2. Slow Your Home

-She learnt about minimalism and simplicity, immersed herself in the slow living philosophy and discovered the benefits of living with less.
-Over the course of two years Brooke has decluttered more than 25,000 items, created a slow home and rediscovered her health.
+She learned about minimalism and simplicity, immersed herself in the slow living philosophy and discovered the benefits of living with less.
+Over the course of two years, Brooke has decluttered more than 25,000 items, created a slow home, and rediscovered her health.

 Brooke’s mission with Slow Your Home is to help people understand more about simple living.
 She also hosts The Slow Home Podcast to help spread the idea of a slower pace of life to an even wider audience.
 Brooke lives in Australia with her husband and two kids.